Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Related Work

-\paragraph{Compositional Scene Generation.} Good geometric guidance is critical for robust and spatially consistent scene synthesis.
-Relying purely on 2D diffusion models to arrange objects end-to-end often succeeds only for small, localized compositions~\cite{epstein2024disentangled}, and typically requires complex discrete–continuous optimization~\cite{zhang2023scenewiz3d}.
+\paragraph{Compositional Scene Generation.} Relying purely on 2D diffusion models to arrange objects end-to-end often succeeds only for small, localized compositions~\cite{epstein2024disentangled}, and typically requires complex discrete–continuous optimization~\cite{zhang2023scenewiz3d}.
 Introducing 3D proxies has proven beneficial: they have been combined with score distillation for layout optimization~\cite{cohen2023set, dreamsceneLi2024} and for reconstructing individual objects before scene assembly~\cite{chen2025comboverse}.
-SceneCraft~\cite{yang2024scenecraft} uses pre-defined bounding-boxes as proxy to semantically guide view refinement with a diffusion model, similarly ControlRoom3D~\cite{schult24controlroom3d} iteratively transforms a pre-defined geometric proxy into a complete scene through depth-guided diffusion.
+SceneCraft~\cite{yang2024scenecraft} uses pre-defined bounding-boxes as proxy to semantically guide view refinement with a diffusion model; similarly ControlRoom3D~\cite{schult2024controlroom3d} iteratively transforms a pre-defined geometric proxy into a complete scene through depth-guided diffusion.
 Ctrl-Room~\cite{fang2025ctrl} operates directly from a pre-defined description of the 3D scene and objects, then estimates a layout of bounding boxes and a panoramic image.
-In contrast to these methods, we generate the 3D proxy information entirely from text, enabling flexible and fully generative scene synthesis with high 3D consistency.
+SpatialGen~\cite{SpatialGen} synthesizes a scene from a separately supplied 3D layout via a layout-conditioned multi-view diffusion model, with text only conditioning the appearance branch.
+All these methods rely on axis-aligned bounding-box proxies, which prevent transfer of object geometry, pose, and semantics to the final scene.
+In contrast to these methods, we generate the 3D proxy information entirely from text, enabling flexible and fully generative scene synthesis with high 3D consistency, while preserving accurate object pose and semantics end-to-end.